dubek/json/docs/mkdocs/docs/integration/cmake.md

 ### FetchContent

-Since CMake v3.11, [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) can be used to automatically download a release as a dependency at configure type.
+Since CMake v3.11, [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) can be used to automatically download a release as a dependency at configure time.

 !!! example